 3. Edit a single email client preview

 How often have you run across an issue where your email looked great in every other email client but one?
 Maybe a background image won’t load or a button is off-center in just one app or device.
-It’s even worse because you can’t ignore the problem if a large majority of your subscribers use that email client.
+It’s even worse when you can’t ignore the problem if a large majority of your subscribers use that email client.

 Extra tip: During your team’s review process, you can flag an individual email preview for review.
 This can help isolate email client rendering issues and reduce time spent on trying to make the fix work for all email clients.